pedialab/pedialab.io/case-study-source/sleeep-by-space-is-ltd.md

 ---
 title: 'SLEEEP by Space is Ltd'
 heroImage: '/sleeep.jpg'
-highLight: 'Red Dot Design Awards 18’'
+highlight: 'Red Dot Design Awards 18’'
 ---

 Our partner Vincent Lau, lead the development of reservation systems and IoT integrations of the award winning sleeping pod, during his time with Space is Ltd.